Covid 19 coronavirus: Run on masks, several pharmacies sold out across the country

 Little Yellow Bird posted on its Facebook page that it was temporarily pausing its cotton mask sales while it increased capacity.

-"We are doing everything we can to increase capacity and will re-stock our mask listings as soon as we can."
+"We are doing everything we can to increase capacity and will restock our mask listings as soon as we can."

 This afternoon Hills Hats in Petone didn't have any masks it was producing in stock on its website.